 While her mom and I were talking, my 18-month-old niece, Anna Claire, played and chattered and brought me her toys.
-By her presence in my life, Anna Claire was teaching me how to be an aunt.
-And that morning, she taught me something else I've tried to put into practice since.
+Through her, I was learning how to be an aunt.
+And that morning, she taught me another important lesson.

 The morning drizzle had turned into a steady rain, and the sound grew louder as the rain drummed on the deck just outside the French doors.
-Anna Claire stopped moving and stood still, which made me glance over.
-She was watching the rain through the windows as it soaked the deck.
+All of a sudden, Anna Claire stopped moving and stood still, which made me glance over.
+She was looking out the windows, watching the big raindrops hit and soak the deck.
 Her green eyes got huge, and her pink-red lips formed a perfect “O”.

 “Oh, wow!” she cried.

 It was the first time I’d heard her use that phrase, and I loved hearing it come from our pint-sized person.
-She stopped her busy, little body long enough to look out the window and express delight at something commonplace to me, but uncommon to her.
+She stopped her busy, little body long enough to look out the window and express delight at something that was commonplace to me but uncommon to her.

-A few seconds later, she zipped away again, but her reaction made me ask myself: When was the last time I even noticed the rain, beyond it being an inconvenience that required an umbrella?
-When was the last time I said “Oh, wow!” at anything?
-Hmmm.
+A few seconds later, she zipped away again, but her reaction made me ask myself: When was the last time I even noticed the rain, beyond it being an inconvenience that required an umbrella, a nuisance that made my hair frizz?

 Since then, I’ve tried to develop an oh-wow attitude.
 To look beyond the common and see the uncommon.

-I can’t help but think that if Chesterton had been with us that morning, he would have been delighted not only with the rain but with Anna Claire even more.
-Like her proud aunt was.
+I can’t help but think that if he had been with us that morning, he would have been delighted not only with the rain but with Anna Claire even more.
+Just like I was.

 When was the last time you felt a sense of wonder over something as seemingly ordinary as the rain?
 What can you do to cultivate a habit of wonder?